zarusz/SlimCluster/docs/intro.md

 | `MembershipEventBufferCount`    | `20`    | Size of the per-node event buffer used for gossip propagation.                                      |
 | `MembershipEventPiggybackCount` | `3`     | How many buffered events are piggybacked on each Ping/Ack message.                                  |

+Options are validated at startup. `ProtocolPeriod`, `PingAckTimeout`, and `MembershipEventBufferCount` must be greater than zero; `PingAckTimeout` must be shorter than `ProtocolPeriod`; subgroup and piggyback counts cannot be negative.

 ### Member Statuses

 SWIM nodes transition through the following statuses: